A rain garden with tall, green plants and yellow flowers that soaks up water when it rains.

 Here is what's required to complete a Rainwater Rewards project:

-• Cannot do a project to meet regulatory requirements or for utility fee credits;
+• Cannot do a project to meet regulatory requirements or for utility fee credits

-• Final design must be approved by staff;
+• Final design must be approved by staff

 Program Process

-Post-Project Annual Maintenance
+Annual Maintenance Report

-After the project is completed, you are required to submit an Annual Maintenance Report to verify the continued and proper functioning of your stormwater project.
+After the project is completed, you are required to submit an Annual Maintenance Report to verify the continued and proper functioning of your stormwater quality project.
 The online form should be completed each year following the project’s completes date through the agreed-upon five (5) or 10-year maintenance term.

 Related Events